giprocida/Debezium-practical-examples/README.md

 In this example, we will set up two pipelines:

 * A pipeline where data is serialized in Avro format.
-* A pipeline where data is serialized in JSON or String format.
+* A pipeline where data is serialized in JSON.

 Run the following commands to start the services: